Processing Time

 For travelers, this means you can begin an Alabama assignment immediately if your home state is also a Nurse Licensure Compact (NLC) member and your license is set to multistate status.
 However, if you establish Alabama residency during your assignment, your compact privilege becomes invalid and you must apply for an Alabama license through endorsement.

-Alabama uses a mail/pdf application endorsement process for registered nurses already licensed in another state.
-You'll need to submit your completed application along with supporting documents and the $100 application fee.
+Alabama uses an electronic/online application (submitted through the abn online endorsement portal) endorsement process for registered nurses already licensed in another state.
+You'll need to submit your completed application along with supporting documents and the $125 (plus $3.50 transaction fee) application fee.

 License verification is handled through Nursys or direct board verification.
 Alabama requires verification from every state where you hold or have held a registered nurse license, so request verification early to avoid delays.